koraydns/Stellar-Anomaly-Detector/README.md

 This script allows you to detect anomalies in JWST data using the pre-trained model provided in this repository.
 Follow the steps below to use the script effectively:

 **1. Download the Necessary Files:**
-* Ensure you have the SAD.pkl file in your working directory.
+* Ensure you have the sad_model.pkl file in your working directory.
 This file contains the pre-trained anomaly detection model.
 * Download the sample data file MAST_allmix_100_with_anomaly_JWST.csv from this repository, or use your own JWST dataset.
 The dataset should contain the following columns: s_ra, s_dec, t_min, t_max, t_exptime, em_min, em_max.

 **2. Prepare Your Environment:**